 Difference between Arteries and Veins

-|8||Arteries are red in colour||Veins are blue in color|
+|Colour||Arteries are red in color.||Veins are blue in color.|

 |The direction of Blood Flow||Arteries carry blood away from the heart to various parts of the body.||Veins carry blood from the various parts of the body towards the heart.|

 |Flow pressure||The pressure is high as the blood flows by the pumping pressure of the heart.||The pressure is low as the blood flows by the capillary action of the veins.|

 |Oxygen level||Oxygen levels are quite high in the arterial blood.||Oxygen level is low comparatively.|

 |Level of Carbon-dioxide||The level of the CO2 is low in the arterial blood.||The level of the CO2 high in the venous blood.|

 |Flow direction||From the heart to the tissues||From tissue to the heart.|

 |Color||They are a dark reddish color.||They have a bluish red color.|